ing-bank/spark-matcher/README.md

 Spark-Matcher is a scalable entity matching algorithm implemented in PySpark.
 With Spark-Matcher the user can easily train an algorithm to solve a custom matching problem.
 Spark Matcher uses active learning (modAL) to train a classifier (Scikit-learn) to match entities.
 In order to deal with the N^2 complexity of matching large tables, blocking is implemented to reduce the number of pairs.
-Since the implementation is done in PySpark, Spark Matcher can deal with extremely large tables.
+Since the implementation is done in PySpark, Spark-Matcher can deal with extremely large tables.

+Documentation with examples can be found [here](https://spark-matcher.readthedocs.io/en/latest/).

 Developed by data scientists at ING Analytics, www.ing.com.